Sell for Free

 Categorizing changes to inventory in this way makes it really easy to gain a clear picture and history of your physical or online store’s performance.
 It will also make your tax return much simpler.

-While most ecommerce platforms will offer a whole range of payment processing options, with the Square store builder, your only real option is – well, Square.
+While most ecommerce platforms will offer a whole range of payment processing options, with Square Online, your only real option is – well, Square.
 You can also add PayPal if you have a Performance or Premium plan.

 Square is a great payment processor, don’t get us wrong – but the lack of choice sets it apart from larger ecommerce platforms.

-When it comes to setting up your shipping, Square gives you plenty of options.
+When it comes to setting up your shipping, Square Online gives you plenty of options.

 You’ll need to select how you’d like the delivery cost to be calculated for each territory you’re shipping to.
 You can do this in the following ways: